 The good news is, Logitech offers a 3 years warranty and has replaced several Teflon covers upon complaints of the users during that period of time.
-The Teflon cover also adds up to the friction caused between the material most gaming mouse pads are made from and the base that harms the adhesion between the cover and the device chassis.
+The Teflon cover also adds up to the friction caused between the material pads are made from and the base that harms the adhesion between the cover and the device chassis.

 The G502 is by far one of the most user-friendly mice we have ever reviewed.
 All the functionalities are at the discretion of the user.
 As long as actual sensors are concerned, it offers a maximum of 12,000 DPI and has the well-known PMW-3366 sensor engraved within, to provide the ultimate experience to its users.

-The Logitech G502 Proteus Spectrum RGB comes with a number of buttons in total, 11 keys on the mouse including the primary right and left click buttons.
+The Logitech G502 Proteus Spectrum RGB comes with a number of buttons in total, 11 keys, including the primary right and left click buttons.
 The keys are fully programmable, so if you are one of those people who would like to keep different set of keys for each game then you can easily get that done with the help of the Logitech software application.
 Besides the left and the right click buttons, there are a back and a forward button situation right on top of the rubber for the thumb to rest upon.
 Going ahead, there are the DPI adjustment buttons situated to the left corner of the left click button.
 Then there is a scroll left and scroll right feature that can be used by tilting the wheel in whichever direction you would like to scroll through the page.

-Aside from the buttons we mentioned above, there are 3 more that let you access the key functionalities of the mouse.
+Aside from the buttons we mentioned above, there are 3 more that let you access the key functionalities.
 The DPI Shift key situated at the far end of the thumb rest, a Profile Select and a Wheel mode shift button behind the scroll wheel.
 The DPI Shift button or more commonly known as Sniper Mode Key drops down the DPIs to improve the accuracy and precision of the mouse to land the bullet right where you want it to strike.
 The Profile selection key allows the user to choose from 1 out of 5 profiles that can be set using the Logitech software application.
 The Wheel Mode Shift key allows you to choose between a free spinning wheel and the conventional wheel options.

 The DeathAdder series is by far the most successful and therefore the widely known product the company has ever produced.
 The reason behind the success if their simplistic design, that has been carried from the very first DeathAdder.